Frequently Asked Questions

 }

 This is a known limitation.
-When copying data from Microsoft Excel, they place several different versions of your data on the Clipboard, the two primary versions being:
+When copying data from Microsoft Excel, they place several different versions of your data on the Windows Clipboard, the two primary versions being:

 • A "Biff8" representation, i.e., an Excel 97-2003 / *.xls file, containing your copied data.